newracom/nrc7292_sw_pkg/README.md

 # NRC7292 Software Package for Host mode (Linux OS)

 ## Notice

+> [!CAUTION]
+> The software package released here is specifically designed for the NRC7292 EVK, and the accompanying board data files in https://github.com/newracom/nrc7292_sw_pkg/tree/master/package/evk/binary and https://github.com/newracom/nrc7292_sw_pkg/tree/master/package/evk/sw_pkg/nrc_pkg/sw/firmware are intended solely for this model.
+> If users plan to use this software package with other devices that incorporate the NRC7292 chip, they should utilize the board data file supplied by the device's vendor.

 ### Release roadmap
 - v1.5 (2023.10.31)
 - v1.4.1 (2023.09.08)